-The second Tuesday in October marks Ada Lovelace day, which celebrates the contributions and role of women within the fields of Science, Technology, Engineering and Medicine (STEM).
-Now in its ninth year, it aims to promote and create new role models to encourage more girls into STEM careers and support women who work within these fields.
-By looking through some of the works in the Scottish National Portrait Gallery, we can put faces to the names, and take a closer look at some of the women shown in the collection to celebrate on this day:
+The International Day of Women and Girls in Science celebrates the contributions and role of women within the fields of Science, Technology, Engineering and Medicine (STEM).
+By looking through some of the works in the Scottish National Portrait Gallery, we can put faces to the names, and take a closer look at some of the women shown in the collection to celebrate on this day.

 Augusta Ada King-Noel, Countess of Lovelace (1815-1852)